-In this exhibition we display A-bombed artifacts, A-bomb Drawings showing the horrific scenes along the street in front of this building, and newly collected photographs from the research conducted in the United States in 2016.
+In this exhibition we display A-bomb Drawings showing the horrific scenes along the street in front of this building and newly collected photographs from the research conducted in the United States in 2016.

 On August 6, 1945.
 What happened in this city?
 Please imagine the tragic scenes here, in this A-bombed building, the former Bank of Japan, Hiroshima Branch.

 〈Title of the exhibition/ number of the exhibits〉